circleci/circleci-docs/archived/_cci2/deployment-examples.md

 {: #using-the-aws-s3-orb }
 {:.no_toc}

 For detailed information about the AWS S3 orb, refer to the [CircleCI AWS S3 Orb Reference](https://circleci.com/developer/orbs/orb/circleci/aws-s3) page.
-This section details the use of the AWS S3 orb and `version: 2.1` config for simple deployment, below we will look at the same example without orbs and using using `version: 2` config.
+This section details the use of the AWS S3 orb and `version: 2.1` config for simple deployment, below we will look at the same example without orbs and using `version: 2` config.

 1. For security best practice, create a new [IAM user](https://aws.amazon.com/iam/details/manage-users/) specifically for CircleCI.